 In 1970, a group of community members wanted to start a shelter to house the growing number of at-risk youth who were running away from foster homes.
 The Burlington Ecumenical Action Ministry teamed up with this group of concerned citizens to found SHAC, which stood for Shelter Action and later became known as Spectrum Youth & Family Services.

-Prevention and Intervention: Through counseling, we help young people address substance abuse, mental health issues, patterns of violence, and other critical issues that stand in the way of a happy, thriving adulthood.
-A mentoring program helps build the self-esteem of youth.
+Prevention and Intervention: We help young people and their families address substance abuse and mental health issues, and other critical issues that stand in the way of a happy, thriving adulthood through counseling, mentoring, and stabilization services for families in crisis.

 Watch Mark Redmond, our Executive Director, describe some of the programs that we offer: